-- (43) The amended Recovery and Resilience Facility Regulation54 made available an additional EUR 20 billion of non-repayable support to Member States in order to promote energy efficiency and replace fossil fuels, amongst others through EU netzero industry projects.
-As pointed out in the Commission Guidance on the REPowerEU chapters55, Member States are encouraged to include in the REPowerEU chapter of their recovery and resilience plans, measures supporting investments in netzero technologies manufacturing and industrial innovation, in accordance with Regulation (EU) 2021/241 of the European Parliament and of the Council56. - (44) InvestEU is the EU flagship programme to boost investment, especially the green and digital transition, by providing financing and technical assistance, for instance through blending mechanisms.
+- (43) The amended Recovery and Resilience Facility Regulation24 made available an additional EUR 20 billion of non-repayable support to Member States in order to promote energy efficiency and replace fossil fuels, amongst others through EU net-zero industry projects.
+As pointed out in the Commission Guidance on the REPowerEU chapters25, Member States are encouraged to include in the REPowerEU chapter of their recovery and resilience plans, measures supporting investments in net-zero technologies manufacturing and industrial innovation, in accordance with Regulation (EU) 2021/241 of the European Parliament and of the Council26. - (44) InvestEU is the EU flagship programme to boost investment, especially the green and digital transition, by providing financing and technical assistance, for instance through blending mechanisms.
 Such approach contributes to crowd in additional public and private capital.
-In addition, Member States are encouraged to contribute to the InvestEU Member State compartment to support financial products available to netzero technology manufacturing, without prejudice to applicable State aid rules. - Member States can provide support from cohesion policy programmes in line with (45)applicable rules under Regulation (EU) 2021/1060 of the European Parliament and of the Council57 to encourage the take up of net-zero strategic projects in less developed and transition regions through investment packages of infrastructure, productive investment in innovation, manufacturing capacity in SMEs, services, training and upskilling measure, including support to capacity building of the public authorities and promoters.
-The applicable co-financing rates set in programmes may be up to 85% for less developed regions and up to 60% or 70% for transition regions depending on the fund concerned and the status of the region but Member States may exceed these ceilings at the level of the project concerned, where feasible under State aid rules.
-The Technical Support Instrument can help Member States and regions in preparing netzero growth strategies, improve the business environment, reducing red tape and accelerating permitting.
-Member States should be encouraged to promote the sustainability of net-zero strategic projects by embedding these investments in European value chains, building notably on interregional and cross border cooperation networks. - (46) The Innovation Fund also provides a very promising and cost efficient avenue to support the scaling up of manufacturing and deployment of renewable hydrogen and other strategic net zero technologies in Europe, thus reinforcing Europe's sovereignty in key technologies for climate action and energy security.
+In addition, Member States are encouraged to contribute to the InvestEU Member State compartment to support financial products available to net-zero technology manufacturing, without prejudice to applicable State aid rules.